shayansadullah/saucelabs-playwright/README.md

+# SauceLabs Javascript and Cucumber filtering and purchase

+Saucelabs is a simple project for ordering and purchasing clothing items.
+This ensures that the most and least expenisve items (after being orderd from most expensive to least expensive) are included

+## Installation

+In WebStorm 2022.x: make sure that the Node.js Core library is enabled in Settings (Preferences) | Languages & Frameworks | Node.js and NPM

+## Usage

+npm run test

+## Project Description
 Create a E2E test that comprises the below steps:
 1. Login to https://www.saucedemo.com/ using the "standard_user" account
 2. Sort the products by Price (high to low)